 "If customs or institutions are to be reformed it is first necessary to dig for them new channels of popular belief.
-Secure the prevalence of new beliefs and new programs of collective behavior will result; indeed, not otherwise can social changes be originated - except by sheer coercion."

-There are direct ways and indirect ways to damage a child's respect for his parents.
-Sociologists, as you have seen, do not scorn the direct methods, but indirect methods are also useful to them.
+Secure the prevalence of new beliefs and new programs of collective behavior will result; indeed, not otherwise can social changes be originated - except by sheer coercion."18 logists, as you have seen, do not scorn the direct methods, but indirect methods are also useful to them.
 When they enter into discussions of status they can damage a child's regard for his parents and also narrow his own field of choice when considering future careers.
 Some books go to the outrageous extreme of listing anywhere from fifty to one hundred occupations.
 The occupations are rated on the basis of prestige and status.
 If Dad is a Supreme Court Justice, a physician, state governor, cabinet member, diplomat, scientist, banker or professor, he has extremely high social prestige and status.
 If he is a bookkeeper, insurance agent or undertaker, that's about average.
 If he is a barber, milkman, or truck driver, his status in society is below average.
 If he is a dock worker, night watchman, janitor, garbage collector or shoe shiner his status couldn't be much lower.